rickithadi/jekyll-netlify-boilerplate/_posts/2023-06-25-setting-up-payments-with-durianpay.md

 3. ### Create endpoint to return access token

-   This /create-order endpoint will generate an acces token which the client will use to initialise the checkout.
+   This /create-order endpoint will generate an access token which the client will use to initialise the checkout.

 <div class="iframely-embed"><div class="iframely-responsive" style="padding-bottom: 50%;"><a href="https://gist.github.com/rickithadi/9e6bf4f7ee854812229064f2ea5c0a98" data-iframely-url="//iframely.net/2Ah3zLz"></a></div></div><script async src="//iframely.net/embed.js"></script>
 <br><br>